WeblateOrg/weblate/docs/admin/install.rst

 With dockerized weblate deployment you can get your personal weblate instance up an running in seconds.
 All of Weblate's dependencies are already included.
-MariaDB is configured default database, but you can switch it to MySQL or PostgreSQL.
+PostgreSQL is configured default database, but you can switch it to MySQL or MariaDB.

 Deployment
 ++++++++++